vincss/mcEmptyServerStopper/README.md

 # Minecraft Plugin : Empty Server Stopper
 This plugin will stop your server after a defined amount of time when the last player leaved.

+Compatible with version from 1.13 to latest ( 1.19+ ).

 Tutorial Video :
 https://youtu.be/WqvQISpr6-s